Birdwatching is always a fun and educational.

 The bananaquit, the “yellow bird” of the famous Calypso song, is also commonly called the “sugar thief” here on Bonaire.
 The bananaquit feeds upon nectar from flowers in your garden, and its slender, curved bill, has adapted well to nectar feeding.
 It can pierce a flower from the side, thus removing the nectar, but not pollinating the plant.
 Since it cannot hover (like hummingbirds), the bananaquit must perch while feeding.

 The Bare-eyed Pigeon.

 The bare-eyed pigeon is a species of bird in the family Columbidae.
+It is noticeable by the large ring around its eyes.
 It is found in northern Colombia, Venezuela, and the ABC islands, including Bonaire.
 Its natural habitats are subtropical or tropical dry forests and subtropical or tropical dry shrubland.
 Although very common on Bonaire, it can be a life bird for many Bonaire visitors who do not frequent South America.